sappy-69/Nuvio-Wiki/docs/addons/plugins.md

 - **The repository's own README or release notes**, which is the most reliable way to confirm a given repository is still maintained and compatible with your current app version.

 > [!CAUTION]
-> A plugin executes code on your device — that's a different risk profile than an add-on, which only ever returns data.
+> A plugin executes code on your device — that's a different risk profile than an addon, which only ever returns data.
 Only add repositories from sources you trust, and be aware that plugin availability and reliability change often as source sites and scrapers get blocked or shut down.
 Nuvio itself is a client only: it doesn't host, vet, or guarantee any third-party plugin, and you're responsible for using it in a way that complies with the laws in your jurisdiction.

 [Back to top](#Plugins)